CompNet/NetVotes/README.md

 3. Run main.R by sourcing it

 ##Generating the plots
 The plots are stored in the output folder called "plots".
-To generate then you just need to open the chartsProcessor.R file and source it
+To generate then you just need to open the chartsProcessor.R file and source it.